 - 2.26 The school meets the standards. - 2.27 Suitable policies and procedures ensure that the school premises and accommodation and facilities are maintained to a standard where the health, safety and welfare of pupils is ensured as far as possible.
 There are sufficient designated toilet and changing facilities throughout the school currently.
-These are sufficient to accommodate the proposed increase in pupil numbers.
-Suitable disabled facilities are available for staff and visitors. - 2.28 Suitable accommodation is provided for the medical examination and treatment of pupils and for the short-term care of sick or injured pupils on both sites.
+These, together with facilities installed in the proposed new buildings, are sufficient to accommodate the proposed increase in pupil numbers.
+Suitable disabled facilities are available for staff and visitors.

+2.28 Suitable accommodation is provided for the medical examination and treatment of pupils and for the short-term care of sick or injured pupils in the school's suitably equipped surgery.
 The accommodation includes toilets and bathroom facilities and is adequately staffed.
-Both school sites are suitably secure.
-All visitors are

-- required to sign into the main office and are accompanied at all times.
-Acoustics, lighting, and water supply are appropriate throughout the school.
-There is sufficient space for outdoor play and the school also uses local facilities for sports. - 2.29 The current arrangements are likely to meet the needs of the proposed increase in the number of pupils.
+The school site is suitably secure.
+All visitors are required to sign into the main office and are accompanied at all times.
+Acoustics and water supply are appropriate throughout the school.
+Lighting to the footpaths has recently been increased or renovated effectively.
+There is sufficient space for outdoor play.

+2.29 The current arrangements are likely to meet the needs of the proposed increase in the number of pupils.